MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

    1. Go to the **Web Role** record that is associated to the user.
 For this sample, we’ll assume that the user has an Administrator web role.

-   2. Ensure that an Table Permission record exists by the name of **Customer Service - Cases where contact is customer**.
+   2. Ensure that a Table Permission record exists by the name of **Customer Service - Cases where contact is customer**.

       > [!NOTE]
       > Ensure that your web role has this table permission added.
 If your user is already an Administrator, then the above table permission need not be explicitly assigned.